thunderpush/thunderpush/README.rst

   Object with optional settings you may pass to Thunder:

   log
-    Set it to true if you want activate verbose mode.
+    Set it to true if you want to activate verbose mode.
+This will turn on SockJS logs as well.

   user
     Set it to override the client generated user id.